squatters-rights

 “Possession is nine-tenths of the law.”

-In fact, much of the American West was settled by pioneers who moved onto vacant land, built a home, and begin raising crops or livestock.
-The U.S. Government ultimately recognized their legal right to the land.
-Much of the property documented by Spanish land grants were transferred to American squatters in California and Texas through adverse possession reinforced by political power.
+Adverse possession of property—squatters’ rights — is commonly accepted in countries around the world.
+In fact, much of the American West was settled by pioneers who moved onto vacant land, built a home, and began raising crops or livestock.
+The U.S. Government ultimately recognized their legal right to the land as homesteading.

 In This Article: